mathebuddy/mathebuddy/doc/mbl.md

   Each correct answer is scored with 1 points, each wrong answer is scored with -1 points.
 The total score of the exercise can be weighted with option `scores-X`, where `X` is the total score.

   Answers are displayed in random order per default.
-  Option `keep-order` suppresses random shuffling.
+  Option `static-order` suppresses random shuffling.

 - `Dynamic Multiple Choice Exercise`